dfinke/ImportExcel/README.md

 iex (new-object System.Net.WebClient).DownloadString('https://raw.github.com/dfinke/ImportExcel/master/Install.ps1')
 ```

-# What's new to 4th July 18
+# What's new to 5th July 18
 - Moved chart creatation into its own function (Add-Excel chart) within Export-Excel.ps1.
 Renamed New-Excelchart to New-ExcelChartDefinition to make it clearer that it is not making anything in the workbook (but for compatiblity put an alias of New-ExcelChart in so existing code does not break).
 Found -Header does nothing, so removed it.
+- Added paramters for managing Axes and legend
 - Fixed a bug introduced into Compare-Worksheet by the change descibed in the June changes below, this meant the font color was only being set in one sheet, when a row was changed.
 Also found that the PowerShell ISE and shell return Compare-Object resuls in different sequences which broke some tests.
-Applied a sort to ensure things are in a predictable order.
+Applied a sort to ensure things are in a predictable order.  (#375)
+- Fixed some bad code which had been checked-in in-error and caused adding charts to break.
+(This was not seen outside Github #377)
 - Added chart tests to Export-Excel.tests.ps1.
 - Removed (2) calls to Get-ExcelColumnName
+- Fixed an issue in Export-Excel where formulas were inserted as strings if "NoNumberConversion" is applied (#374), and made sure formatting is applied to formula cells
+- Reverted the [double]::tryParse in export excel to the previous way, as the shorter way, although quicker was not behaving correctly with with the number formats in certain regions. (also #374)
+- Changed Table, Range and AutoRangeNames to apply to whole data area if no data has been inserted OR to inserted data only if it has.  (#376)

 # New in June 18
 - New commands - Diff , Merge and Join